w3f/staking-rewards-collector/README.md

 **This is no tax advice**: Every user is responsible to do his/her own research about how stake rewards are taxable in his/her regulatory framework.

 # Changelog
+## Version 1.4.2
+* Added more info on which address did never receive any staking rewards.
+* Script does not terminate if one address did not receive any rewards.
+* Removed Tax variables.
 ## Version 1.4.1
 * Added link to a tutorial to the README.
 * Script now does not terminate if one of the addresses did not receive any rewards in the specified time period.